sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Current thoughts are on:

-- The strategy seeks to move away from advanced planning and rigid plan execution; instead move towards an empirical cycle of trying, observing, and course correcting.
+- The strategy seeks to move away from advance planning and rigid plan execution; instead moving towards an empirical cycle of trying, observing, and course correcting.
 We do not mean to improvise our way to delivery.
 But the gating process in the PMLC that requires us to seek permission to work needs to change towards allowing starting the work, evaluating our progress through actual technical changes, and adjusting our planning efforts with this empirical evidence.
-So planning and setting expectations to senior management is used with tangible progression of software changes (though changes that do not necessarily reach production yet).
+So planning and setting expectations to senior management is used with tangible progression of software changes (through changes that do not necessarily reach production yet).
 - The ability to deploy software changes faster makes it possible for legislation changes to be felt by end users faster (BDM objective #2: Policy Agility).
 This is the feedback loop between Canadians and Policy Makers (or legislators) that can be shortened.